Also known as Flow Diagram, Activity Flowchart, Process Diagram.

 Opportunity Flowcharts

-An opportunity flowchart provides a way to analyze and study business processes by highlighting those steps that add waste and complexity.
-This type of flowchart is normally divided into two sections to differentiate the activities and decisions in the process that add value from those that don’t.
+An opportunity flowchart provides a way to analyze and study business processes by highlighting those steps that contribute to waste and complexity.
+This type of flowchart is typically divided into two sections to differentiate the activities and decisions that add value from those that do not.

-By separating the non-value-added steps, it becomes more clear and easy to see opportunities for improvement.
-Opportunity flowcharts will increase the awareness of what previously was accepted as normal and unavoidable waste.
-If the non-value activities could be reduced or eliminated, there is a great chance to simplify and streamline the process, and this is one of the main goals of the lean methodology.
+These types of flowcharts will increase the awareness regarding what previously was accepted as normal and unavoidable waste.
+By isolating the non-value-added steps, the opportunity flowchart facilitates a clearer identification of areas for improvement.
+The elimination or reduction of non-value activities presents a significant opportunity to simplify and streamline the process, and this is one of the core objectives of the lean methodology.

 Example – Use of an Office Copy Machine

-With the development of this flowchart, it becomes more clear where to focus the continuous improvement efforts to deliver more value.
-For example, regularly cleaning the glass of the copy machine and regularly checking the availability of papers are examples of ideas to improve this process.
+With the development of this flowchart, it becomes clearer where continuous improvement efforts should be focused to maximize value delivery.
+For example, implementing regular cleaning of the copier glass and monitoring paper availability are potential improvement ideas for this process.

 Constructing a Flowchart

-Whether you want to draw an activity flowchart, a swimlane flowchart, or an opportunity flowchart, the following simple steps can help you construct your flowchart:
+Whether you want to draw an activity flowchart, a swimlane flowchart, or an opportunity flowchart, the following straightforward steps can help you construct your flowchart:

 - With your team, describe the process and your objectives.